christopherbengtsson/vchat-p2p-mono/apps/web/src/assets/docs/terms-of-service-v1.md

 - Ten reports within 30 days result in a permanent account ban

 All enforcement actions are automated and based on user reports.
 Users who are reported are automatically added to the reporter's ignore list for their protection.

+Ban durations are enforced from the moment of ban application and may extend slightly beyond the stated duration due to technical processing times.
+All temporary bans are processed for lifting once per day at 00:00 UTC.

 ## 7. Technical Infrastructure